THEFASHIONGEEK/api_testing_framework/Readme.md

 The `utils/assertions.py` module contains custom assertion functions that are used to validate API responses.
 These assertions provide informative error messages to aid in quick identification of issues during testing.

-## Configuration

-The `config/config.py` file contains configuration settings, such as the base URL and headers, that can be modified as per the testing environment.

 ## Extensibility

 The framework follows a modular design to promote reusability and maintainability.
 It can be easily extended by adding new test cases, custom assertions, or utility functions.
 You can also integrate it with other third-party libraries to enhance its capabilities.